 Bucks Home Library Service

 The Bucks Home Library Service is there to get library services to those who cannot get to a library on their own.
 This is especially aimed at those who are living with a disability or illness, or whom are particularly elderly.
 They will get books delivered to a person’s home, and collect them when they are done reading them.
-Contact them to get involved.
+Contact them for more details or use the Home Library Service Application Form to get involved.